 This year one of my most stunning and long-lasting roses is a Meilland bred rose from France, released in Australia in 2002, called ‘Best Friend’.
 When I left the garden a few weeks ago ( at the end of May), it was in flower and still beautiful despite the cold weather.
 The RSPCA named this Hybrid Tea rose to honour the special friendship we gain from loving a pet.
 This rose is magnificent with large blooms on long straight stems in a classic style, bright, deep green foliage, and an exotic fragrance.
 Best Friend has won five awards for the scent alone.

 An organisation called Les Amis de la Roseraie Princesse Grace de Monaco runs the rose garden and they have courses on horticultural themes such as rose pruning and an international Rose Competition.
-The Princess Grace Rose Garden, is situated on Avenue des Guelfes in Fontvieille, and open all year round, from sunrise to sunset.
+The Princess Grace Rose Garden is situated on Avenue des Guelfes in Fontvieille, and is open all year round, from sunrise to sunset.

 A new rose this year in my garden is Jubilee Celebration, pictured above.
 I’m amazed at how many blooms it has produced.
 It has not been out of flower for months after a prolific and robust spring and summer season.
 Planted last July as a bare root rose into a pot with good quality potting mix, Jubilee Celebration has bright coral-pink flowers that sit very gracefully on the branches.
 They are soft and pretty but also quite luminescent, growing in an arching style.
-Bred by David Austin roses UK, in 2002, it also has a fresh, lemony, raspberry scent.
+Bred by David Austin roses in the UK, in 2002, it also has a fresh, lemony, raspberry scent.
 Jubilee Celebration has been one of the most charming roses with masses of blooms, more than I’ve ever seen on one plant in just one season so far.

 A surprise rose that has bloomed until late this year is ‘In Appreciation’.
-Another hybrid Tea rose bred in Germany by Hans Jurgen Evers in 1991 and introduced into Australia by Nieuwesteeg Rose Nursery in 2004.
+Another hybrid Tea rose was bred in Germany by Hans Jurgen Evers in 1991 and introduced into Australia by Nieuwesteeg Rose Nursery in 2004.
 In Appreciation is a bright, radiant, vibrant pink that shows off in the garden and can be picked for cut flowers.

 Di Baker Content 2021

-All images taken from my garden 2021
+All images are taken from my garden in 2021

 Title quote by Christina Winsey-Rudd